dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 # Speech

 Okay, enough images.
 Show me(GAN) what else you got.
 Synthesizing speech is one the cool areas GAN have played a significant role.
 And with good comes bad, "deepfake" voice technology.

+### GANSynth

+Magenta has a [great blog](https://magenta.tensorflow.org/gansynth) detailing examples definitely worth a look!
+To be frank, I didn't get a lot out of paper.
+Previous approach for speech synthesis was using Autoregressive models -- another type of generative model -- like [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/), which have slow iterative sampling and lack global structure(no idea what this means).
+They make use of ProGAN(which we looked above) to generate audio spectra.
+Briefly,   Rather than generate audio sequentially as done in WaveNet, GANSynth generates an entire sequence in parallel, synthesizing audio significantly faster than real-time on a modern GPU and ~50,000 times faster than a standard WaveNet.

+### Results

 # Text